sinatra/sinatra/README.pirate.md

     gem 'activerecord', '~> 3.0'  # maybe you also need ActiveRecord 3.x
 ```

-Note that you will have to list all your application's dependencies in the `Gemfile`.
+Note that ye'll have to list all your arrplication's dependencies in the `Gemfile`.
 Sinatra's direct dependencies (Rack and Tilt) will, however, be automatically
 fetched and added by Bundler.